leafo/moonscript/README.md

 that match the given search path for changes, and then compile them only when required.

+A full list of flags can be seen by passing the `-h` or `--help` flag.

 ## Overview of Differences & Highlights